lattenwald/ElmReddit/README.md

 ## Running

 0. I am assuming you have `elm` installed
-1. Go to cloned repo and run `elm-make`
+1. Go to cloned repo and run `elm-make Main.elm --output elm.js`
 2. Run `elm-reactor` from same directory
 3. Navigate to `http://localhost:8000/index.html` in your browser